Otterdays/GAME-Voxel-Arena/documents/ARCHITECTURE.md

 ## Overview

-This project is a 3D Arena FPS game built with HTML, CSS, and JavaScript, using the Three.js library for rendering.
+This project is a 3D Arena FPS game built with HTML, CSS, and JavaScript.
+Three.js is used for 3D rendering, loaded globally via a `<script>` tag in `index.html`.
 The application runs entirely in the browser.

 ## Components

 -   **`index.html`**: The main entry point of the application.
-It contains the canvas for the game and the HTML structure for the UI menus.
+It contains the canvas for the game, the HTML structure for the UI menus, and loads the global Three.js library.
 -   **`style.css`**: Provides styling for all UI elements, including menus and the in-game HUD.
 -   **`src/main.js`**: The core of the game.
-It initializes the Three.js scene, manages the main game loop, controls the overall game state, and manages the lifecycle of bullets.
+It initializes the Three.js scene (relying on the global `THREE` object), manages the main game loop, controls the overall game state, and manages the lifecycle of bullets.
 -   **`src/arena.js`**: Acts as a dispatcher for arena creation.
 It imports specific arena definitions and, based on a `mapId`, calls the appropriate arena creation function.
--   **`src/arena1.js`**: Defines the first arena, including its geometry, materials, and obstacles.
+-   **`src/arena1.js`**: Defines the first arena, including its geometry, materials, and obstacles (relying on the global `THREE` object).
--   **`src/arena2.js`**: Defines the second, larger, and more complex arena with varied obstacles and colors.
+-   **`src/arena2.js`**: Defines the second, larger, and more complex arena with varied obstacles and colors (relying on the global `THREE` object).
--   **`src/player.js`**: Handles player creation, movement, and first-person camera controls, including the new "Walk Wobble" effect.
+-   **`src/player.js`**: Handles player creation, movement, and first-person camera controls, including the new "Walk Wobble" effect (relying on the global `THREE` object).
 -   **`src/gun.js`**: Manages the player's weapon, including its model, iron sights, firing mechanism, and sound effects.
-It creates bullets when fired.
+It creates bullets when fired (relying on the global `THREE` object).
--   **`src/bullet.js`**: Defines the `Bullet` class, including its appearance (dark orange sphere), movement logic, and lifetime.
+-   **`src/bullet.js`**: Defines the `Bullet` class, including its appearance (dark orange sphere), movement logic, and lifetime (relying on the global `THREE` object).
 -   **`src/ui.js`**: Controls the visibility and interaction of all UI components (start menu, settings, pause menu, HUD), including dynamic population of map selection buttons and custom toggle switches for settings.
 -   **`src/input.js`**: Captures and processes all keyboard and mouse input, managed by a customizable keybinding system.
 -   **`src/settings.js`**: Manages persistent game settings like audio volume and keybindings, potentially using browser `localStorage`.